Clyde Drexler: Player profile

 Clyde "The Glide" Drexler, as he was nicknamed at the University of Houston and throughout his professional career, was famed for his speed and athleticism on the court and his easygoing and quiet demeanor off the court.
 At the University of Houston, Drexler became well known for his exceptional abilities as a finisher, but generally was not considered a great shooter.
 During his pro career Drexler developed a much more well-rounded game, even becoming an effective post player and more consistent outside shooter.
 His extraordinary leaping abilities allowed him to be an acrobatic dunker and Drexler participated in numerous NBA All-Star dunk contests during the late eighties.

 Drexler was regarded as a versatile player, and he was consistently among the leaders at his position in points, rebounds, assists, and steals.
 He also posted a considerable number of blocked shots for a player his size, ranking third for his career totals among guards.

 Drexler set a Trail Blazer record in 1989 by dunking on an 11' 1" rim.

 As of 2008, Drexler leads all guards with his career average of offensive rebounds with 2.4 per game.

 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Drexler as the 43rd greatest player in NBA history.

 College coaching career

-Drexler stayed with the Rockets for three more seasons before retiring from the NBA after the 1997–98 season in order to become head men's basketball coach at his alma mater, the University of Houston.
+After retiring from the NBA following the 1997–98 season, he became the head men's basketball coach at his alma mater, the University of Houston.

 Drexler coached the Cougars in the 1998–99 and 1999–2000 seasons.
 After compiling a 19–39 record in his two seasons, Drexler decided to resign to spend more time with his family.